Welcome to the PIMFA Talent, Inclusion, Diversity and Equity (TIDE) website - a one stop shop for everything in these areas.

 We are proud to work with a number of partner organisations including, Financial Services Skills Commission, Chasing the Stigma, Women Societies Alliance, LGBT Great, for whom PIMFA’s Chief Executive Liz Field is a member of Project 1000 and an LGBT Great Ally.

-We have worked closely with CISI on their school leavers programme, City Hive and also the EY Foundation on their Sustainable Futures programme in wealth management.
-Previously we partnered with leading City of London Social Mobility Charity, The Brokerage to run career masterclasses.
+We have worked closely with CISI on their school leavers programme, along with City Hive and also the EY Foundation on their Sustainable Futures programme in wealth management.
+Previously, we partnered with leading City of London Social Mobility Charity The Brokerage to run career masterclasses.

 EY Foundation Sustainable Finance Futures - Building a diverse talent pipeline for the Wealth and Asset Management sector